Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 The theorem in fact follows from Theorem \ref{T: tame local Langlands} stated below.
 We remark that Hellmann has obtained partial results in this direction (see \cite{Hel}).
-In addition, Ben-Zvi-Chen-Helm-Nadler also proved the isomorphism \eqref{E: endo of CohSprunip} for split $G$ with simply-connected derived group (\cite{BCHN}).
+In addition, Ben-Zvi-Chen-Helm-Nadler also proved the isomorphism \eqref{E: endo of CohSprunip} when the group $G$ is split (\cite{BCHN}).

-\quash{ We have described the image of two $H_I$-modules under this functor.
-In the (relative) Langlands program, there are many other $H_I$-modules arising in nature.
-Namely, if $G$ acts on a spherical variety $X$, then the subspace of $I$-invariant smooth functions on $X(F)$ is a natural $H_I$-module, and it is important to describe its image $\frakA_{X,I}$ in $\Coh(\Loc_{{}^cG,F,\iota}^{\un})$.
-In a light of some recent conjectures of Ben-Zvi-Sakellaridis-Venkatesh in the relative Langlands program, one can also make conjectures on the construction of $\frakA_{X,I}$ (in a style similar to the construction of $\on{CohSpr}_{{}^cG,F}$.
-We give one example.